John Green Net Worth: How The Fault in Our Stars Author Built a 2M Author-and-Operator Empire

 What books has John Green written?

-Green is the author of Looking for Alaska (2005), An Abundance of Katherines (2006), Paper Towns (2008), The Fault in Our Stars (2012), Turtles All the Way Down (2017), and The Anthropocene Reviewed (2021), among other works.
-The Fault in Our Stars is his most commercially successful title, with the 2014 film adaptation grossing more than $300 million worldwide.
+Green’s major novels include Looking for Alaska (2005), An Abundance of Katherines (2006), Paper Towns (2008), Will Grayson, Will Grayson (co-authored with David Levithan in 2010), The Fault in Our Stars (2012), Turtles All the Way Down (2017), and Hollywood, Ending (2026).
+He has also published the bestselling essay collection The Anthropocene Reviewed in 2021.

-What is Complexly Studios?
+What is Complexly?

-The Impact of Cross-Format Creator-Authors
+The Impact of Author-Led Educational Media

 Responses